-Christmas time- Resurrection offers four services: on Christmas Eve, a 4pm children and family Eucharist, at 7pm a Choral Eucharist and at 11pm a Choral Eucharist with incense.
+Resurrection offers four services: on Christmas Eve, a 4pm children and family Eucharist, at 7pm a Choral Eucharist and at 11pm a Choral Eucharist with incense.
 On Christmas morning, a Holy Eucharist at 9am is offered.
 Christmas attendance in 2018 was 225.
+Attendance in 2022 was 120 in person.

+Lent & Holy Week

-Lent and Holy Week- Resurrection puts particular emphasis on the journey of Lent, Holy Week and Easter.
+Resurrection puts particular emphasis on the journey of Lent, Holy Week and Easter.
 On Ash Wednesday, a said service is held at 10am and a Choral Eucharist at 7pm.
 In the past, worship during Lent has taken on a theme, and sometimes included a sermon series.
-This provided the opportunity for catechesis.
-Daily worship opportunities have been offered during Holy Week.
 Easter attendance in 2018 was 196.
+Attendance in 2022 was 226 in person for all of Holy week.